 Accidents and Deep Vein Thrombosis

-Accidents and trauma are also a leading cause of DVT.
+Accidents and trauma are also leading causes of DVT.
 Damage to the veins themselves can trigger the formation of dangerous blood clots.
 If you’re seriously injured in an accident, you may not be able to move for an extended period of time while you recover.
 The less you move, the more prone you are to developing deep vein thrombosis.

 Accidents that can cause or increase the risk of DVT include: